yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

 * DPI aware switch replaced with a API to do the same.
 * SimplePSD parser replaced with an XML reader and extracting the image layers to PNG files.
 * RC Timers replaced by an in-code implementation of timers.
-* RC imageLists replaced by scripting.dictionary importing PNGs using GDI+.
+* RC imageLists for non-Cairo renders replaced by scripting.dictionary importing JPGs using GDI+.

 **Yet to do:**